 American Funds Service CompanySM: provider of services to shareholders of the mutual funds managed by Capital Research and Management Company.

 analyst: a research specialist who develops a detailed understanding of an industry or region.
-Capital Research and Management Company has 183 analysts based all over the world.
+Capital Research and Management Company has 181 analysts based all over the world.
 Many are part of a larger research “cluster,” a group of analysts who cover different parts of the same industry.
 Examples of clusters include technology, telecommunications and health care.
-See also research analyst and research portfolio.
+See also investment analyst and research portfolio.

 annual report: a yearly record of a mutual fund’s financial status that must be distributed to shareholders under Securities and Exchange Commission regulations.
 The report includes a review of the fund’s operations as well as various financial statements.

 annuity: a contract sold by life insurance companies that offers tax-deferral and, if elected, guaranteed payments to the annuitant (the beneficiary of these payments) for a specified period of time.
 Annuities are sold in units, not shares.
 A fixed annuity pays a fixed amount for the duration of the contract, while a variable annuity pays different amounts based on the performance of the underlying investments.
 The account value of an annuity is often at least partially guaranteed by the issuer.

 asset: anything with commercial or exchange value owned by a business, institution or individual.
 Examples include cash, real estate and investments.
 Mutual fund assets consist of the securities held in the fund’s portfolio.
 The opposite of a liability.

 asset allocation: the mix of assets in which money is invested, including stock and fixed-income investments, cash equivalents, and tangible assets such as real estate and collectibles.
 A central concept in financial planning and investment management, asset allocation affects both risk and return: Investing in a combination of investments can reduce risk and enhance returns through diversification.